Applications and Admissions

 6. Writing Sample .
 A writing sample that demonstrates the applicant’s ability to write clearly and to think critically and conceptually.
 Solo-authored academic writing is strongly encouraged.
 Please limit writing samples to 10,000 words.

 7. Current Curriculum Vitae

 Application Review Process

 Review of applications begins in early January and extends until all available slots (usually 8-10) have been filled.
 During the review of applications, applicants who pass a first round of review will be interviewed via phone/skype by 2-3 graduate faculty members.
 This interview will be used in the final admission decisions. before a final admission decision is reached.
 First round of funded application decisions are made by around February 1st, with additional offers of admission and funded being extended throughout the spring semester.

-If at any time an applicant has a question about their status of application, please contact, Dr. Kristan Poirot, Director of Graduate Studies.
+If at any time an applicant has a question about their status of application, please contact, Dr. Anna Wolfe, Associate-Head, Director of Graduate Admissions.

 Note to International Applicants

 International applicants are competitively evaluated on the same academic criteria for admission and financial awards.
 In addition, the Graduate Instructional Committee will seek demonstration of proficiency of written and spoken English language skills for students whose first language is not English.
 Additionally, in order to perform the tasks associated with a Graduate Teaching Assistantship in the Department of Communication, one must attain English proficiency certification.
 For more information on these requirements, please visit the OGAPs website on English language proficiency verification for admission and certification for teaching assistantships.